Lead Programmer | Level Designer | Creative Director

 Did a lot of prototypes early in the pre-production phase to test ideas, scope, and feasibility quickly.

-Communicate with 3D artists whom the majority, aren't game artists but come from a 3D animation (film production) background.
+Communicate with 3D artists whom the majority, aren't game artists but come from a 3D animation (film production) background to setup technical constraints.

 What went wrong?